ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 decide that authorization of one of these servers applies to all other servers within the cluster.
 An AS that chooses to do this needs to be careful with how it groups different client keys together in its policy, since the breach of one instance would have direct effects on the others in the cluster.

+Additionally, if an end user controls multiple instances of a single type of client software, such as having an application installed on multiple devices, each of these instances is expected to have a separate key and be issued separate access tokens.
+However, if the AS is able to group these separate instances together as described above, it can streamline the authorization process for new instances of the same client software.
+For example, if two client instances can present proof of a valid installation of a piece of client software, the AS would be able to associate the approval of the first instance of this software to all related instances.
+The AS could then choose to bypass an explicit prompt of the resource owner for approval during authorization, since such approval has already been given.
+An AS doing such a process would need to take assurance measures that the different instances are in fact correlated and authentic, as well as ensuring the expected resource owner is in control of the client instance.

+Finally, if multiple instances of client software each have the same key, then from GNAP's perspective, these are functionally the same client instance as GNAP has no reasonable way to differentiate between them.
+This situation could happen if multiple instances within a cluster can securely share secret information among themselves.
+Even though there are multiple copies of the software, the shared key makes these copies all present as a single instance.
+It is considered bad practice to share keys between copies of software unless they are very tightly integrated with each other and can be closely managed.
+It is particularly bad practice to allow an end-user to copy keys between client instances and to willingly use the same key in multiple instances.

 ## Protection of Authorization Server